johnwez1/data-table-gs/readme.md

-functions
+# Data Table methods for Google Sheets

+## Functions

-allowed functions:
+Allowed functions:
  - mutate
- - drop
  - stack
- - join
+ - select

-functions are all passed the [][] array, the names of the fields we will edit, helper functions/arguments
+Functions are all passed the [][] array, the names of the fields we will edit, helper functions/arguments

-Helper functions
+### Helper functions

 These are statements and syntax that only work in the context of functions, inluding:
  - conditions for the function to apply
  -

-syntax for conditions:
+### Syntax for conditions:

  "lh comparator rh"